-For most outcome measures, the trial began from 1st January 2023, and therefore comparisons of trial to non-trial data use this as the cut-off date.
-However, for some outcome measures, the trial only began at a later time point.
+For most outcome measures, the pilot began from 1st January 2023, and therefore comparisons of pilot to non-pilot data use this as the cut-off date.
+However, for some outcome measures, the pilot only began at a later time point.
 Specifically:

-For KPIs ES408 (% bins collected on schedule), ES418 (% of household waste sent for reuse, recycling and composting) and SF786a (staff sickness days per FTE -Shared Waste Service only) the relevant trial only started on 19th September 2023, and therefore the data for September 2023 are the first included as part of the trial in the analysis.
+• For KPIs ES408 (% bins collected on schedule), ES418 (% of household waste sent for reuse, recycling and composting) and SF786a (staff sickness days per FTE - Shared Waste Service only) the relevant pilot only started on 19th September 2023, and therefore the data for September 2023 are the first included as part of the pilot in the analysis.